Reimagining how Gen Z-ers can engage more meaningfully with museums' arts

 Utilizing a well-established design system

-With Google as the client, I realized the power of leveraging an established design system to streamline my creative process and efficiently design a new product feature.
+With Google Materials, I realized the power of leveraging an established design system to streamline my creative process and efficiently design a new product feature.

 Creating complex user flows and journeys